Michael Nesmith, Monkees singer and guitarist, dead at 78 - KTVZ

 “With Infinite Love we announce that Michael Nesmith has passed away this morning in his home, surrounded by family, peacefully and of natural causes,” a statement on behalf of his family and obtained by Rolling Stone read.
 “We ask that you respect our privacy at this time and we thank you for the love and light that all of you have shown him and us.”

+“We shared many travels and projects together over the course of 30 years, which culminated in a Monkees farewell tour that wrapped up only a few weeks ago,” Sandoval tweeted.

+Nesmith and surviving band member Dolenz last performed in Los Angeles on Nov.
+14.

-The Houston, Texas native eventually moved to Los Angeles after a short stint in the Air Force.
+A Houston, Texas native, Nesmith moved to L.A. after a short stint in the Air Force.
 Before becoming a household name, he had success as a song writer, with songs like “Mary, Mary,” which was recorded by the Paul Butterfield Blues Band and “Different Drum,” which was recorded by Linda Ronstadt.

 He landed a role on the TV series “The Monkees” in 1965.
 The series aired from 1966 to 1968.
 He went on to have a solo career and has been considered one of the pioneers of country rock.